-And of course equality counts as an interaction too.
-If x is a certain type, and y is compared with x, then y must be the same type as x.
+And of course assignment counts as an interaction too.
+If x is a certain type, and y is bound (assigned) to x, then y must be the same type as x.

 let x = 1 let y = x //deduce that y is also an int

 Other interactions might be control structures, or external libraries